BinaryMuse/railsconf-2012-notes/README.md

-railsconf-2012-notes
+RailsConf 2012 Notes
 ====================

-Notes from RailsConf 2012
+Asynchronous notes from RailsConf 2012, because Internet is usually pretty terrible at these things.